vfarcic/docker-flow/README.md

 ### Reconfiguring proxy after deployment

 *Proxy* flow requires Consul address as well as the information about the node the proxy is (or will be) running on. *Docker Flow* allows three ways to provide necessary information.
-We can define arguments inside the *docker-flow.yml* file, as environment variables, and, finally, as command line arguments.
-In this example, we'll all three input methods so that you can get familiar with them and choose the combination that suits you needs.
+We can define arguments inside the *docker-flow.yml* file, as environment variables, or as command line arguments.
+In this example, we'll use all three input methods so that you can get familiar with them and choose the combination that suits you needs.

 Let's start by defining proxy and Consul data through environment variables.